Dear reader of ADxS.org, please excuse the disruption.

 3.4.
 Long-term effect of noradrenergic drugs problematic

-Scheidtmann then goes on to point out that noradrenergic drugs (e.g. antidepressants) do not help with motor rehabilitation if they are used as long-term medication, as tricyclic antidepressants permanently stimulate the noradrenergic receptors and this leads to a loss of receptor sensitivity (particularly with regard to learning processes).16
+Scheidtmann then goes on to point out that noradrenergic drugs (e.g. antidepressants) do not help with motor rehabilitation if they are used as long-term medication, as tricyclic antidepressants permanently stimulate the noradrenergic receptors and this leads to a loss of receptor sensitivity (especially with regard to learning processes).16

 A clearly structured daily routine, in which activity and breaks alternate sensibly, should train the noradrenergic system and help to normalize the production of noradrenaline.17